phetsims/expression-exchange/doc/implementation-notes.md

 this decision must be centralized in the main model rather than leaving it to the coin terms or expressions.

 Term: "join zone".

+The interactions between coin terms and expressions gets fairly complicated, which results in a fair amount of code to enforce the behavioral rules, update the various visual cues that indicate what will combine with what when released.
+Some of this code had to be hooked to properties, while some of it was implemented in step functions.
+The interactions can be complicated, so it will be important to have a good understanding of such interactions if some of these behavioral rules need to be changed or fixed.